syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Windows-Forms.md

 # Open and save Word document in Windows Forms

-Syncfusion Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in Windows Forms**.

 ## Steps to open and save Word document programmatically: